pyasic

 Every miner class in pyasic

-must implement all the control functions defined in MinerProtocol
+must implement all the following control functions.

 check_light